The good advice (original title: Le bon conseil), by Jean-Baptiste Madou.

 Unsolicited Advice as Criticism – Suppose I say: “You should move to Florida!” or “You should quit your job!” or “You shouldn’t eat so much!” or “You shouldn’t hang out with those people!”
 In all these case there is implicit criticism.
-Of where your live or work; or of how much you eat or who your friends are.
+Of where you live or work; or of how much you eat or who your friends are.

 Now does the intent of the adviser matter?
 I could advise you to move to Florida because then I won’t have to see you; or I could advise you to quit your job so I can have it.
-Similarly I might advise you to stop eating so much because I don’t like to be around fat people; or I might advise you to not have certain friends because I want them.
-In these cases I am not criticizing but trying to manipulate you.
-In fact what I offer is not even advice in the typical sense of recommending some prudent action.
+Similarly, I might advise you to stop eating so much because I don’t like to be around fat people; or I might advise you to not have certain friends because I want them.
+In these cases, I am not criticizing but trying to manipulate you.
+In fact, what I offer is not even advice in the typical sense of recommending some prudent action.

-Of course if such advice was solicited there is no problem.
-You ask I answer the best I can.
+Of course, if such advice was solicited there is no problem.
+You ask and I answer the best I can.
 But suppose you don’t ask?
 I see you eating poorly, not exercising, contemplating quitting your job or taking on another one.
 Do I have any obligation to share my opinion with you?
 And if I do is this criticism?
 I think I do have an obligation to share my opinion with you and this is not necessarily criticism, although it could be.

 Unsolicited Advice that is Obligatory and Not Criticism– Suppose I don’t tell you what I think and you change your diet or quit your job and it doesn’t work out well.
-In that case you might legitimately ask: “why didn’t you tell me your opinion?” or “did you just pretend to agree with me and not give me honest advice?”
+In that case, you might legitimately ask: “why didn’t you tell me your opinion?” or “did you just pretend to agree with me and not give me honest advice?”
 In each case your point is well-taken.
 If I saw you about to walk across the country without supplies or into the street without looking, I’m obligated to forewarn you with or without your solicitation.
 And the same with some radical change in your diet or work or childcare plans.

 Consider another example.
 You tell me you are quitting a well-paying job and I say well maybe you shouldn’t.
 This is just expressing a thought at this point.
 Now suppose you say I’m quitting because I’m stressed and have plenty of money to live well without the high paying job.
 Now you have given me a good reason and you have not solicited my advice.
-At this point I go home and think about what you said.
-I then my say: “My advice is that you quit because it sounds like you are really stressed.”
+At this point, I go home and think about what you said.
+I then may say: “My advice is that you quit because it sounds like you are really stressed.”
 Or I might say: “My advice is that you not quit because you’ll be more stressed without the money.”
 Or if you say “I’ll be happier at home every day rather than working.”
-I have the obligation to say “maybe but we are bad at predicting our happiness and people in general are happier when they are working than when they are not.”
+I have the obligation to say “maybe but we are bad at predicting our happiness and people, in general, are happier when they are working than when they are not.”
 In all these cases I am giving you advice but not criticizing you, at most I am disagreeing with you.
-In fact I may applaud you for thinking so seriously and conscientiously about the issue.
+In fact, I may applaud you for thinking so seriously and conscientiously about the issue.